Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-The analysis of the interviews' data revealed several practices used by the participants to address privacy concerns in their organisations and in the systems engineering process (see Figure \ref{fig:priveng-practices}).
-These practices include personal behaviours, organisational procedures, and various privacy engineering components (i.e., theories, methods, techniques and tools) used to address privacy issues.
+The analysis of the interviews' data revealed several practices used by the participants to address privacy concerns in their organisations and in the systems engineering process.
+These practices include personal behaviours, organisational procedures, and privacy engineering components (i.e., theories, methods, techniques and tools) used to address privacy issues.
 Therefore, two sub-themes were created: i) privacy design process that captures the participants' approach for dealing with and solving privacy problems; and, ii) privacy strategies, capturing specific management, operational, and technical privacy controls.
+Figure \ref{fig:priveng-practices} provides this theme's graphical summary with its main topics.